ArturKovacs/GL-raytracer/README.md

 - glm ( http://glm.g-truc.net )
 - OpenGL 3.1 ( http://www.opengl.org ) (should be installed by default)

+Latest binary download available on the github releases page.
+(Binary is for windows only.
+If you are learning linux, and want to build on a linux distribution, i strognly recommend you to download the dependencies from your software manager.
+After that open a terminal window and change directory to where the source files are located.
+Run "make" in the terminal and a runnable file should be created nammed: GL-raytracer)

 MOVEMENT:
 You can move with w,a,s,d.
 Holding SHIFT will make you move faster.